 Remember, it is important to water-in the corn gluten meal with about ¼” of water at the time of application, and then be sure that it will be followed by several days of dry weather (and no irrigation!).

 Ideally, corn gluten meal should be applied to lawns and beds in mid-September to early October, and again in February in Central Texas.
-The recommended rate is 10-20#/ 1000 sq.ft.
+The recommended rate is a minimum of 20#/ 1000 sq.ft.

 HiYield Weed and Grass Stopper with Dimension: This chemical form of pre-emergent is safe on established lawns such as Buffalo Grass, Bermuda, St. Augustine and Zoysia as well as on established landscape beds.
 It is an excellent Crabgrass preventer, and also has post-emergent activity on Crabgrass for up to 4 weeks after it has emerged.
 For best results, apply the product a few days after mowing and delay mowing for a few days after application.
 Water it in with about ½” of water.
 In southern lawns, it is usually applied at the rate of 4-9#/1000 Sq. ft.